-The Access Accelerated Steering Committee is the primary strategic decision-making body and consists of one representative from each member company.
-Through consensus, the Steering Committee guides the overall vision and direction of Access Accelerated with guidance from member company CEOs.
+The Access Accelerated Executive Committee is the primary strategic decision-making body and consists of one representative from each member company.
+Through consensus, the Executive Committee guides the overall vision and direction of Access Accelerated with guidance from member company representatives.

 Based in Geneva, the Access Accelerated Secretariat serves as the managing body implementing programs and activities.
 Executing on operational decisions and driving workstreams, the Secretariat plays a crucial role in bringing the initiative's vision to life.

 Herb Riband is the Founder and Principal of InnAxx Consulting, based in Lausanne (Switzerland), where he has lived and worked for over 23 years.
 Herb works with a select group of multinational healthcare companies, industry associations, startup companies, NGOs and academic professionals that are bringing innovative approaches to global health, healthcare delivery and healthy aging.

 Herb has had a diverse 34-year international career with global leadership roles in multinational enterprises, including Swiss-based roles with multinational corporations Amgen (biotechnology) and Medtronic (medical technology) where he built international market access, healthcare policy and advocacy, government affairs, strategic philanthropy, corporate communications and law functions.

 He has worked on global NCD policy and advocacy issues for the past ~15 years and was an early supporter of the NCD Alliance when it was formed in 2009, in advance of the first UN High-Level Meeting on NCDs in 2011.